 The Winner of the Rathbones Folio Prize 2019: Raymond Antrobus, for ‘The Perseverance’

-‘The Perseverance’ by Raymond Antrobus wins the 2019 Rathbones Folio Prize.
-Published by the small press Penned in the Margins – ranges across history and continents to explore issues as wide-ranging as the poet’s diagnosis with deafness as a child, mixed heritage experience, masculinity, and his beloved father’s alcoholism and later decline into dementia and death.
-Last month, the book, which contains a fierce challenge of Ted Hughes’s description of deaf children, was given the Ted Hughes Award.
+‘The Perseverance’ by Raymond Antrobus won the Rathbones Folio Prize 2019.
+Published by the small press Penned in the Margins – it ranges across history and continents to explore issues as wide-ranging as the poet’s diagnosis with deafness as a child, mixed heritage experience, masculinity, and his beloved father’s alcoholism and later decline into dementia and death.
+The book, which contains a fierce challenge of Ted Hughes’s description of deaf children, was also given the Ted Hughes Award.
 It was shortlisted for the Griffin Prize, the Jhalak Prize, and the Somerset Maugham Award.
 Read the full press release here.

 The Rathbones Folio Prize 2019 Shortlist

 Can You Tolerate This? – Ashleigh Young (Bloomsbury)Ashleigh Young is the author of the award-winning essay collection Can You Tolerate This?, as well as a critically acclaimed book of poetry, Magnificent Moon.
 The recipient of a 2017 Windham-Campbell Prize in Nonfiction and an Ockham New Zealand Book Award, among other honours, Ashleigh Young is an editor at Victoria University Press, and teaches creative writing at the International Institute of Modern Letters.
 She lives in Wellington, New Zealand.